mintoolkit/mint/README.md

 Commands:

+- `debug` - Debug minimal or regular container images running in Docker, Podman, Kubernetes and ContainerD.
 - `xray` - Show what's in the container image and reverse engineer its Dockerfile
 - `lint` - Lint the target Dockerfile (or image, in the future)
 - `build` - Analyze the target container image along with its application and build an optimized image from it
-- `debug` - Debug the running target container.
-This command is useful for troubleshooting running containers created from minimal/minified or regular container images.
 - `registry` - Execute registry operations (`pull`, `push`, `copy`, `server`).
 - `profile` - Collect fat image information and generate a fat container report
 - `merge` - Merge two container images (optimized to merge minified images)